arisarae/bookworms/README.md

 # Bookworms

-This project was originally developed as part of my coursework and has been cloned to this personal repository for further development and showcasing.
+> This project was originally developed as part of my coursework and has been cloned to this personal repository for further development and showcasing.
 The objective of this project was to create a website that offers smooth user experience, including responsive design across multiple devices.

-## About Website
+## About the Website

-Bookworms is a dedicated space for book enthusiasts to explore and share their love for literature.
+**Bookworms** is a dedicated space for book enthusiasts to explore and share their love for literature.
 Inspired by top library websites, Bookworms offers various popular book genres, including romance, fantasy, and science fiction, along with top book recommendations and movie adaptations.
 Although this is a static website, users can navigate through its sections, fill out the book club form, and open titles in the top pick books that link to Goodreads.
 The site aims to foster a vibrant book-loving community.

 ## Features

-- Responsive design down to 425px and 375px widths
+- Responsive design for screen widths down to 375px
 - Functional navigation bar
+- Grid showcasing top book genres
+- List of top book picks
+- Movie adaptation recommendation
+- Submission form for joining book club (static, not connected to a database)

 ## Technologies Used

 - HTML
 - CSS
 - JavaScript
-- GitHub

 ## Update History